 Builder’s Risk Insurance

 Unlike Workers Compensation for sub-contractors, Builder’s Risk covers damages to a structure under construction.
 A basic policy will also include loss and damage to materials, equipment and temporary structures.
-Some policies offer additional covers such as: debris removal, loss of profit, damage of equipment, and temporary structures.
+However, some policies offer additional covers.
+This includes debris removal, loss of profit, damage of equipment, and temporary structures.

 Builders Risk covers:

 It always pays to protect your business from the financial liability from damages caused by sudden fire.
 For example, electrical equipment catches fire due to faulty wiring.
-Insurance will cover the repairs, cost or wages and damaged materials
+Furthermore, insurance will cover the repairs, cost or wages and damaged materials

 Vehicle and aircraft damage